 5. Deciding how much you should be paying a home carer

-One of the biggest questions is how much you should be paying for a home carer.
-Home carers in the private sector will vary greatly in cost depending on their experience and qualifications, and well as their duties and hours of work.
+One of the biggest challenges faced when looking to hire a home carer, is salary.
+Home carers in the private sector will vary greatly in cost.
+This is all depending on their experience and qualifications, as well as their duties and hours of work.
 Whether they are provided with accommodation will also affect the amount you should pay them.
 Here is a handy example of pay rates: